10 dead, 15 hospitalized in Canada mass stabbing attacks, police say

 "It is horrific what has occurred in our province today," Blackmore said.

+Blackmore said police began receiving reports before 6 a.m. of stabbings on the First Nation community.
+More reports of attacks quickly followed and by midday police issued a warning that a vehicle reportedly carrying the two suspects had been spotted in Regina.

-Police said the last information they had from the public was that the suspects were sighted in Saskatchewan's capital of Regina around lunchtime.
+Police said the last information they had from the public was that the suspects were sighted there around lunchtime.
 There have been no sightings since.

 "If in the Regina area, take precautions & consider sheltering in place.
 Do not leave a secure location.
 DO NOT APPROACH suspicious persons.
 Do not pick up hitchhikers.
 Report suspicious persons, emergencies or info to 9-1-1.
 Do not disclose police locations," the RCMP said in a message on Twitter.